almeida07/Seminars/README.md

 - `index.html` – static dashboard that reads `events.json` and displays the events
 - `requirements.txt` – Python dependencies for the scraper
 - `.github/workflows/update-events.yml` – GitHub Actions workflow to run the scraper on a schedule
+- `.github/workflows/preview-site.yml` – GitHub Actions workflow that builds a preview of the website for pull requests

 ## Local development